 Psoriasis is the most common autoimmune disease in the U.S., affecting as many as 7.5 million Americans.
-Psoriasis occurs when the immune system sends out faulty signals that speed up the growth cycle of skin cells, resulting in painful red, scaly patches on the body that bleed and itch.
-Psoriasis frequently occurs with a range of other health concerns including diabetes, hypertension, heart attack and depression.
+It occurs when the immune system sends out faulty signals that speed up the growth cycle of skin cells, resulting in painful red, scaly patches on the body that bleed and itch.
+It frequently occurs with a range of other health concerns including diabetes, hypertension, heart attack and depression.

 Psoriasis is a chronic, noncontagious, multisystem, inflammatory disorder that can affect the skin, scalp, nails, and occasionally the joints.
 It is characterized by raised, inflamed, red lesions covered by a silvery white scale.
 It is typically found on the elbows, knees, scalp, and lower back.

-Stress, injury to the skin, medications, and infections can all precede the onset of psoriasis or make it worse.
+Stress, injury to the skin, medications, and infections can all precede the onset of the condition or make it worse.

-Although psoriasis is usually benign, it is a lifelong illness with remissions and exacerbations and is sometimes refractory to treatment.
+Although the condition is usually benign, it is a lifelong illness with remissions and exacerbations and is sometimes refractory to treatment.

 Stress plays a major role in the occurrence of psoriatic outbreaks, so it is especially important for those with psoriasis to keep stress it in check.
 Meditation, yoga, and acupuncture are all effective stress relievers.

-Sunlight can be an effective treatment for psoriasis, because it contains ultraviolet B (UVB) rays, which have been shown to suppress inflammation in the skin.
+Sunlight can be an effective treatment for the condition, because it contains ultraviolet B (UVB) rays, which have been shown to suppress inflammation in the skin.
 To minimize harmful UV exposure, it is best to receive phototherapy (light) treatments in the safety of a doctor’s office.

 Management of psoriasis may involve medications, light therapy, stress reduction, and various adjuncts such as sunshine, moisturizers, and salicylic acid.
 Topical treatments include moisturizers, steroid creams, Vitamin D creams, and salicylic acid.